Great Question!

 - Help you understand Australian business owners and some of the struggles they’ve had to deal with (and for many, still are), so that you can talk to the pain points you want to solve in your own marketing.

-- Give you an understanding of the tasks you loved, and those you would outsource if you could >>> this helps you to determine what services you want to offer and which you will definitely not be helping your clients with
+- Give you an understanding of the tasks you loved, and those you would outsource if you could >>> this helps you to determine what services you want to offer and which you will definitely not be helping your clients with.

-- Force you into professional development for the areas you have no experience in so that you will have a well-rounded knowledge backed by real experience when you’re talking to leads (potential clients).
+- Force you into professional development for the areas you have no experience in, so that you will have a well-rounded knowledge backed by real experience when you’re talking to leads (potential clients).

 Becoming a business owner doesn’t just mean you’ll be able to relate to your clients better -you will also find it easier to call the shots.

-I’m a people pleaser… and when I was an employee, I would take on everything that was thrown at me… I’d work long hours when needed to meet deadlines without getting paid overtime or having my salary increase.
+I’m a people pleaser… and when I was an employee, I would take on everything that was thrown at me… I’d work long hours when needed to meet deadlines without getting paid overtime or having my salary increased.

 Now that I have clients instead of employers, it’s so much easier to: